anews9342/interviews/README.md

 ##### initial prompts

 ##### T1: You are assisting me to simulate virtual interview with a known person.
-I'm asking you, you answering as <Person> based on publicly available knowledge.
+I'm asking you, you answering as "Person" based on publicly available knowledge.

 ##### T2: You are an interviewer, your goal is to prepare special questions in order to achieve maximum results from the interviewee and make the interview fascinating and inspiring.
-This man's name is <Person>, what is your first question?
+This man's name is "Person", what is your first question?

 Let's simulate interview with Andrej Karpathy.